 I’m trying to decide if I’m mostly a dessert fan or salty snacks fan.
 I’m not sure if I can choose, but until I figure it out, I’ll say I love having both.
 It all depends on my state of mind.
-Some days go for desserts and others I’m all about salty snacks.
+Some days go for desserts, and on others I’m all about salty snacks.

-The good part is that this recipe for tortilla chips has only natural ingredients and seasonings unlike like a bag of store-bought chips that have tons of artificial flavoring and colorings and are fried in unhealthy fats.
+The good part is that this recipe for tortilla chips has only natural ingredients and seasonings unlike a bag of store-bought chips that have tons of artificial flavoring and colorings and are fried in unhealthy fats.

 Can you believe that salty chips actually have sugar added?
 It’s insane, but companies disguise sugar under at least 61 different names.